Monday, December 27, 2010

 15. Mnais andersoni (McLachlan in Selys, 1873)

-Species: Mnais andersoni
+Name: Mnais andersoni Anderson's Greenwing

 There are two types of male and this one is an orange winged specimen.
 The fully mature male is highly distinctive with orange wings and a beautiful white thorax.
 It also has yellow/green markings along the prothorax (?).
 The end segments on the abdomen are also white.